grishkam/QuickFigures/UserGuide/User Guide.md

 As of this moment, Batik 1.13 or higher is required.
 Unzip the downloaded file and place that folder into the plugins folder of ImageJ
 -	If you intend to export as PowerPoint or use the plot package for QuickFigures you will need Apache POI. https://poi.apache.org/download.html
-As of this moment, QuickFigures works with the latest version of apache POI (4.1.2).
+As of this moment, QuickFigures works with the Apache POI (4.1.2).
 Those who downloaded QuickFigures before the update can download/use POI 3.12.
 Copy the Apache POI folder into the plugins folder of ImageJ.
 Any .jar files that are in subfolders of the poi folder may need to be moved into the main POI folder
 -	Certain features of the Plot Package within QuickFigures also require Apache Commons-Math3 package.
 Math3 should be included in downloads of apache poi.
 If it is absent, https://commons.apache.org/proper/commons-math/